zammad/zammad-admin-documentation/settings/security/ssl-certificates.rst

 Prerequisites
 -------------

-You must have an existing certificate and/or a custom CA certificate, you want to add to Zammad.
+You should have an existing custom certificate file and/or a custom CA certificate file, which you want to add to Zammad.
 As filetype ``.crt`` is supported and the certificate format has to be PEM (Base64 ASCII).

 .. hint::